-The bazaars of Morocco, specialized shops selling traditional and antique products, are among the most important interfaces for tourism in the kingdom, and a signpost for marketing of locally made products.
+Bazaars in Morocco, the specialized shops for selling traditional and antique products, are among the most important interfaces for tourism in the kingdom, and a signpost for marketing of locally made products.

-The bazaars are of the most important platforms for sale and marketing of products in all the traditional items, totaling 2.265 million craftsmen and craftswomen according to a report issued by the Ministry of Handicraft and Social Economy and Solidarity in 2013.
+Moroccan bazaars are of the most important platforms for sale and marketing for all the traditional manufacturing activities, totaling 2.265 million craftsmen and craftswomen according to the report issued by the Ministry of Handicraft and Social Economy and Solidarity in 2013.

 According to the same report, the traditional manufacturing sector achieves 82.1 billion dirhams (more than 8.199 billion dollars), 0.83% of which are acquired by the internal market.
 The same report cited that the handicraft sector which is significantly associated with sale in bazaars achieved an annual growth rate between 2007 and 2012, equivalent to 13%.